GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 “Last week investors were hopeful that the government shutdown would be short-lived in nature,” said Joe Manimbo, senior market analyst at Western Union Business Solutions.
 “Now that it’s entering its second week, investors are growing a bit more edgy and that’s being played out in weaker world stocks and the dollar staying on the defensive.”

-MSCI’s all-country world stock index, which tracks equity performance in 45 countries, was down 0.45 percent.
+MSCI’s all-country world stock index, which tracks equity performance in 45 countries, was down 0.71 percent.
+The FTSEurofirst 300 index of top European shares was down 0.45 percent.

-European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.29 percent to a provisional 1,240.08, its lowest close in four weeks.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.